aye20/aws-fpga/SDAccel/docs/Create_Runtime_AMI.md

 ## 4. Create your Runtime AMI based on your Instance.

-* Once you have all your application details you should be able to create a Runtime AMI from your Runtime Instance as specificed [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html).
+* Once you have all your application details you should be able to create a Runtime AMI from your Runtime Instance as specified [here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html).

 ## 5. Make AMI available on the AWS Marketplace